 |Free||The core iPhone and iPad app is free to use.
 Display the the solar and lunar cycle in Sundial's unique 24-hour ring.
 Times for today's sunrise, lunar noon, sunset, moonrise, lunar noon, and moonset are calculated on your device.
 Time travel to review times for up to ±7 days.|

-A one time purchase of Sundial Plus unlocks on the iPad and iPhone app:
+A one time purchase of Sundial Extras unlocks extended features in the Sundial iPad and iPhone app:

 Use of Location Services